houseform/houseform/docs/comparison.md

 ## HouseForm vs. [React Hook Form](https://react-hook-form.com/)

-- **HouseForm is lightweight:** [React Hook Form is 87.7 kb without GZIP](https://unpkg.com/browse/react-hook-form@latest/dist/index.esm.mjs).
-Meanwhile, [HouseForm is 9.87 kb without GZIP](https://unpkg.com/browse/houseform@latest/dist/houseform.umd.cjs)*.
+- **HouseForm is lightweight:** [React Hook Form is 87.7kb unminified without GZIP](https://unpkg.com/browse/react-hook-form@latest/dist/index.esm.mjs).
+Meanwhile, [HouseForm is 13.5kb unminified without GZIP](https://unpkg.com/browse/houseform@latest/dist/houseform.js)*.
 - **HouseForm uses controlled components:** React Hook Form uses [uncontrolled components](https://beta.reactjs.org/learn/sharing-state-between-components#controlled-and-uncontrolled-components) to handle form state, while HouseForm uses controlled components.
 This allows HouseForm more control over field state, re-renders, and validation.
 - **HouseForm allows for per-field validation with Zod:** While [React Hook Form supports some form of per-field validation](https://react-hook-form.com/get-started#Applyvalidation) it only support built-in validation provided by the DOM.
 [To use more complex validation with React Hook Form, you need to use a form schema.](https://react-hook-form.com/get-started#SchemaValidation) HouseForm, on the other hand, allows you to use [Zod](https://github.com/colinhacks/zod) right inline with your field definitions.
 - **HouseForm has first-class support for React Native:** While [React Hook Form has some support for React Native](https://react-hook-form.com/get-started#ReactNative), it uses a different API than the web version.
 HouseForm, on the other hand, has a [the same API for React Native as it does the web version](/guides/react-native).